Can you get a cavity after veneers?

-When you get dental veneers, the edge of the tooth will be more susceptible to decay because bacteria can grow easily in this area.
+When you get dental veneers, the edge of the tooth will be more susceptible to decay because these narrow areas are not covered by veneers and bacteria can grow easily.
 If your cosmetic dentist does not do an impeccable job while bonding your veneers to your teeth, it will be a poor fit.
 When it is a poor fit, the chance of decay forming in this area is much higher than in a real tooth.
 The reason for this is the removal of natural tooth enamel in the area.
 If your dentist removes too much tooth structure during the preparation phase, this can also cause tooth decay.
-Your veneers might become loose, fall off and cavities can form.
+Your veneers might become loose, and fall off and cavities can form.

 Similarly, if you have been using your veneers for many years, bacteria from foods might eventually make their way underneath the veneers and cause a build-up.
 Yes, veneers are long-lasting but they’re not forever.
 Maybe the cement has deteriorated in time and created some openings between the veneers and the tooth.
 This can lead you to have a cavity on your tooth after a while.